Motion of a charged test particle around a static black hole in a monopole magnetic field

 \section{Electric current on the surface of a clump}

-In the case that charged test particles distribute homogeneously, the electric current exist only on the surface of the clump considered in Sec.~\ref{Current-1}.
-We focus on the electric charge $q$ of test particles are identical to each other and positive, and hence the orbital radii of the charged particles are identical to $l:=r\vartheta$.
+In the case that charged test particles distribute homogeneously in a clump considered in Sec.~\ref{Current-1}, the electric current exist only on the surface of the clump.
+We focus on the situation where the electric charge $q$ of test particles are identical to each other and is positive, and hence the orbital radii of the charged particles are identical to $l:=r\vartheta$.
 Then we consider the situation depicted in Fig.~\ref{fig:Surface-current}.